Swindon Drug Dealers Locked Up After Busted By Police And Council

-Michael Jordan Cook, 28, of no fixed abode, was sentenced to five years and 11 months imprisonment at Swindon Crown Court yesterday (04/07) after pleading guilty to supplying cocaine, being concerned in the supply of crack cocaine and heroin, offering to supply a class A drug and possession with intent to supply a class B drug, namely cannabis.
+Michael Jordan Cook, 28, homeless and caught red-handed, has been sentenced to five years and 11 months in prison at Swindon Crown Court.
+He pleaded guilty to supplying cocaine, crack cocaine, heroin, offering to supply class A drugs, and possession with intent to supply cannabis.

-Owen Rhys Wilson, 20, of Caulfield Road, Gorse Hill, received a 16-month suspended sentence for possession with intent to supply crack cocaine and heroin.
+Owen Rhys Wilson, 20, from Gorse Hill, scored a 16-month suspended sentence for possession with intent to supply crack cocaine and heroin.
+He was found with several wraps of Class A drugs during a police raid.

-Shortly after Wilson’s arrest, officers responded to a 999 call from the council’s housing department reporting a man returning to the location wearing a balaclava.
+• Shortly after, officers responded to a 999 call reporting a suspicious man wearing a balaclava returning to the scene.

-“This sentence should demonstrate that Wiltshire Police will not tolerate drug dealing in Swindon and we are committed to dealing with these individuals robustly.”
+“This sentence should demonstrate that Wiltshire Police will not tolerate drug dealing in Swindon and we are committed to tackling these criminals robustly.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.